Navigation

 7. Click "Create deploy request".

-Review and deploy a deploy request
+Review a deploy request

 Once you create a deploy request, you or your team can review it and, optionally, approve it before deploying it.